rehierl/node-tree-outliner/2-1-extensions/0-1-implicit-associations.md

 ## means of detection

 Any parent node is a parent container, if it is a type-1 sectioning node, or if it has a type-2 sectioning node as child node.
-That is, because sections must not be allowed to reach past their parent containers.
+That is because sections must not be allowed to reach past their parent containers.
 Otherwise, consistent dynamic support could not be guaranteed.